Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Omitted Proofs

 \begin{proof}[Proof of \autoref{thm:lca_sd}] By definition, it holds for $\phi \in \FC{}$ that $\norminf{\phi} \leq 3 / 2$.
 Hence, it follows for all $i =1,\ldots, I$ that

 and using the union bound \autoref{lemma:cov_num_union} we obtain

 An application of \autoref{thm:eot_lca} yields the assertion. \end{proof}

 \begin{proof}[Proof of \autoref{thm:lca_lip}] Note that by assumption $\c$ is $1$-Lipschitz in the first component.
-By \parencite[Proposition~2.4]{Marino2020}, it follows that $\entt{\psi}{\nu} \in \FC{\nu}$ is also $1$-Lipschitz.
+By Proposition~2.4 from \citet{Marino2020}, it follows that $\entt{\psi}{\nu} \in \FC{\nu}$ is also $1$-Lipschitz.
 Hence, the class $\FC{}$ is contained in the set of uniformly bounded $1$-Lipschitz functions.
-An application of \autoref{lemma:cov_num_lip} in conjunction with \autoref{thm:eot_lca} yields the assertion. \end{proof}
+An application of \autoref{lemma:cov_num_lip} combined with \autoref{thm:eot_lca} yields the assertion. \end{proof}

 \begin{proof}[Proof of \autoref{thm:lca_sc}] Upon defining

 $1$-semi-concavity of $\c$ means that for all $y \in \YY$, $t \in (0, 1)$ and $x_1, x_2 \in \XX$ it holds that

 This and the H\"older inequality with $p \defeq 1 / t$, $q \defeq 1 / (1-t)$ yield for $\entt{\psi}{\xi} \in \FC{}$ that